chaoskane1314/Customer-Acquisition-Rentention-Using-Experian-Data/README.md

 ### Confidence interval
 In the above significance test, we conclude there is a likely a difference in mean wine lover score between the two group. <BR>

-But in order to convince other member in the company to take action on it, it is better to provide a confidence interval, the confidence interval provide more context on how much is the difference.
+But in order to convince other to take action on it, it is better to provide a confidence interval, the confidence interval provide more context on how much actually the difference is.

+Since this is a square root of the data, the range will be from 1 to 10.

+Creating a 95% Confidence Interval for the "wine lover" column yields: (-0.5099, -0.3687)

+A confidence interval like this mean:
+At a scale of 10, we are 95% confidence that the true mean difference between the active group and cancel group is between (-0.5099, -0.3687).
+In context, the lower the score, the more likely the person is a "Wine Lover", so the active group is more likely to be a wine person.